ZwodahS/ZwodahS/devlog/croprotation/production-engine-builder.md

 Having set bonuses allows crops to have a soft synergy with other crops that share a type with it.
 Although this was the original intention of adding crop types, having crop types also allows me to have cards interact with crop types instead of specific cards.

-For example, if I want a card to interact with all fruits, I do not need to list all the fruits that it interacts with, and instead can just interact with the fruit type.
+For example, if I want a card to interact with all fruits, I do not need to list all the fruits that it interacts with.
+Instead I can just have them interact with the fruit type.
 This is different from LBAL, where interactions are named specifically to the cards that they interact with.

 Both CR and LBAL contain a form of soft synergy.
 In CR, cards are connected to multiple cards via types.
 In LBAL, cards are just connected to multiple cards directly.

-In my opinion, CR's tag based synergy system is softer than LBAL's, and it allows for banning of cards (more on this later).
+In my opinion, CR's tag based synergy system is softer than LBAL's, and it allows for banning of cards (see [Randomness](#randomness-and-variability) below).

 If I am a good article writer, I would put a graphic here.
 But I am not, so imagine CR's graph where cards are connected to types then to cards, and LBAL's graph where symbols are connected to other symbols directly.